magcius/meshopt_decoder_reference/spec.md

 - `0xfe` or `0xff`: Encodes three indices explicitly.

-This requires an extra triangle code that is read from `data`; let's assume that results in `0xZW`.
+This requires an extra byte that is read from `data`; let's assume that results in `0xZW`.
+Note that this is *not* an LEB128 value, just a single byte.

 If `0xZW` == `0x00`, then `next` is reset to 0.
 This is a special mechanism used to restart the `next` sequence which is useful for concatenating independent triangle streams.
 This must be done before further processing.